-When a student receives a course grade of C, the student may repeat the course.
-If the student does so AND receives a course grade of B or better, the C is said to be "attended."
+When a student receives a course grade of C+, C, C-, hereafter designated by C, the student may repeat the course.
+If the student does so AND receives a course grade of B-, B or better, the C is said to be "attended."
 When a student does not repeat a course in which he or she received a C, or, does repeat a course and again received a grade of C, the C is "unattended."
 This would mean that the second C would constitute grounds for dismissal from the program.
 In addition to these standards, the Director of each program will retain some flexibility in determining when a student is not in good academic standing.
-(See "Evaluation of Graduate Students' Non-Academic Performance in the Graduate Counseling Program" for the Master of Arts in Counseling and "Evaluation of Student Performance" for the Master of Business Administration)
+(See "Evaluation of Graduate Students' Non-Academic Performance in the Graduate Counseling Program" for the Master of Arts in Counseling and "Evaluation of Student Performance" for the Master of Business Administration).
+For more information on repeating a course, see the "Repeat Course Grade" policy.